 - Income-Contingent Repayment (ICR).
 Payments are 20% of your discretionary income or based on a fixed payment over 12 years, whichever is less.
 The repayment period for ICR is 25 years.

 Each of these plans requires an annual recertification of your income and family size.
-This information will be used to calculate your monthly loan payments for each year.
+This information is used to calculate your monthly loan payments each year.